mongodb/docs/source/includes/backup/legacy-process-initial-backup.rst

 #.
 The ``building`` phase begins once |onprem| receives the first batch
    of initial sync slices.
-In this phase, |onprem| creates a local version of the backed up database called a :term:`head database` on the host running the Backup Daemon service.
+In this phase, |onprem| creates a local version of the backed up database called a :opsmgr:`head database </reference/glossary/#term-head-database>` on the host running the Backup Daemon service.

 #. |onprem| uses the Backup Daemon service to insert the documents